KishorkumarKar/UploadFile/README.md

 ## requirement
 * [Node.js](https://nodejs.org) must be install
-* Any edditor I prefer [Atom](https://atom.io/) because it is more flexible
+* Any editor I prefer [Atom](https://atom.io/) because it is more flexible

 ## steps to do
-* clone or download from git ripo
+* clone or download from git repo
 * open the command prompt in the project directory
 * Run this commend <b>npm install</b>
 * then run this <b>node app</b>